dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 Setup Use Case Commands
 """""""""""""""""""""""

-Before run_metplus.py is called to run the use case, some other commands are run in the Docker container.
+Before **run_metplus.py** is called to run the use case, some other commands are run in the Docker container.
-For example, if another METplus Python component such as METcalcpy or METplotpy are required for the use case, the **develop** branch of those repositories are obtained the Python code is installed in the Python (Conda) environment that will be used to run the use case.
+For example, if another METplus Python component such as METcalcpy, METplotpy, or METdatadb are required for the use case, the **develop** branch of those repositories are obtained the Python code is installed in the Python (Conda) environment that will be used to run the use case.

 Run the Use Cases
 """""""""""""""""

-The run_metplus.py script is called to run each use case.
-The OUTPUT_BASE variable is overridden to include the use case name identifier defined in the :ref:`cg-ci-all-use-cases` file to isolate all of the output for each use case.
+The **run_metplus.py** script is called to run each use case.
+The **OUTPUT_BASE** METplus configuration variable is overridden to include the use case name identifier defined in the :ref:`cg-ci-all-use-cases` file to isolate all of the output for each use case.
 If any of the use cases contain an error, then the job for the use case group will fail and display a red X next to the job on the